kasir-barati/html-css/11-css-pseudo-classes/README.md

 ### Example

-Let's say you want to style all <h1>, <h2>, and <h3> headers to have a blue color and a bottom margin of 20px.
+Let's say you want to style all `h1`, `h2`, and `h3` headers to have a blue color and a bottom margin of 20px.
+This might not show you exactly when you need it but I believe the next example would do.

 ```html
 <style>